“Intellectualization is a common cover-up for fear of direct experience.” – Carl Jung

 Intellectualization is just your way to avoid feeling the depth of your emotional pain.

 Avoidance of the truth.

 And every time you intellectualize, you dissociate yourself from the core emotional wound.
 You are distancing yourself from the emotional pain because you don’t want to feel it – because it’s painful, it’s uncomfortable, it hurts, nobody wants to do this type of emotional inner work, including me!
 But I still had to do it (and still do), and so do you.

-Below are some intellectualization tactics you may be using:
+Below are some mechanisms of intellectualization you may be using:

 – Logical argument

 – Shift the blame